 Deputy Probation Officers (DPO's) assigned by their supervisor to perform night operations as part of their regularly assigned job duties to accommodate department needs (not for personal preference), DPO's for whom it is mandatory to participate in night operations, and DPO's who volunteer for night operations upon Department request, shall be eligible to receive shift differential if the scheduled hours meet the criteria as outlined in Section 8 of this MOU.
-The County agrees to review the salary and conduct a market analysis for the Group Supervisors in May 2018 incorporating the parties' negotiated May 2018 COLA.
-Upon completion of the review, the County shall provide data to the Association regarding its findings.
-If the Group Supervisor maximum salary is found to be below the mean of the County's comparable agencies (Alameda, Contra Costa, San Francisco and Santa Clara Counties), the Group Supervisor salary shall be adjusted to the mean effective the first full pay period in May 2018.
-Salaries shall not be reduced as a result of this survey.

-The foregoing is in accordance with the parties' understanding.
+The foregoing is in accordance with the parties' und lerstanding.

 APPROVED AND ACCEPTED:

-FOR THE COUNTY
+FOR THE COUNTY FOR THE ASSOCIATION

-FOR THE ASSOCIATION
+Date: Date: